Privacy Statement - FAQ

 - when you call our Emergency Assistance we may share your data with third parties such as for example towing companies

 Scania is a global company with operations in over 100 countries.
-To provide the best products and services we utilize our global organization and a global network of trusted partners.
-This means that we might choose sometimes to process your data (all or selected parts) inside as well as outside of the European Union.
+This means that we might sometimes choose to process your data (all or selected parts) inside as well as outside of the European Union.
 When doing so we always comply with existing regulations and ensure that your data is handled in a secure way.
-If your data is transferred out of the European Union this is done using internal or external data protection agreements including EU Standard Contractual Clauses or EU/US Privacy shield.
+If your data is transferred out of the European Union this is done using appropriate safeguards.

-We are committed to always protecting your data, we will take all reasonable legal, technical and organizational security measures to adequately protect the personal data that we process against manipulation, loss, destruction or unlawful access.
+We are committed to always protecting your data.
+We will take all appropriate legal, technical and organizational security measures to adequately protect the personal data that we process against manipulation, loss, destruction or unlawful access.

-Our security measures are continuously improved in line with the development of available security products & services.
+Our security measures are continuously improved in line with the development of available security products and services.

 - fulfil our contractual obligations towards you